INF2050

 - Test your VM installation with

-.
-You must use version 22. - Test your compiler installation with
+java -version.
+You must use version 23. - Test your compiler installation with

 - Test your VM installation with